 for a good cause

-As I wrote in my Adventure for Good post.
-I think it’s important for if you can to use your adventure as a platform to help a cause.
+As I wrote in my Adventure for Good post, I think it’s important to use your adventure as a platform to help a cause if you can.
 There are lots of ways you could do this from collecting scientific research or raising awareness.
 One of the biggest ways I’ve made a difference though is through fundraising: